Rurik/CTF/Huntress_2025/rust_tickler_3.md

 42 0d 03 93 97 e9 17 77                          B......w
 ```

-Tagging as unknown 1-3
+Tagging these as unknown 1-3 for later reference.

-Wait, I see string math
+Wait, I see string math.
 Inside 0x140001080 is:

 ```
 1400010db